Professor Victoria Kelley

 In 2013 Victoria published Surface Tensions: surface, finish and the meaning of objects (co-edited with Dr Glenn Adamson, V&A) an investigation of the surfaces of objects as the site of material interactions and processes.
 Her other work on surfaces includes journal articles and book chapters investigating surface and maintenance in textiles, ‘surface anxiety’ and ‘surface delight’ in the Victorian home, and contemporary issues of surface and taste.

-Victoria’s current research is on London’s street markets from the mid-nineteenth to the mid-twentieth centuries.
+Since 2014, Victoria had been researching London’s street markets from the mid-nineteenth to the mid-twentieth centuries.
 Street markets are an overlooked site of urban modernity and the most vigorous outgrowth of the informal economy that flourishes below and beyond the recognised institutions of the consumer city.
-This research results in a new interpretation of London’s urban geographies, moving beyond the accepted view of the West End as the consumer city and the East as the city of poverty, and demonstrating that the informality of the street markets has been a powerful force in shaping representations of London and its people.
-Victoria’s book on this subject was published by Manchester University Press in September 2019, and she is currently working on a proposal for a series of events and pop-up exhibitions for the London Festival of Architecture in summer 2020 that explore street markets as a type of informal architecture that transforms and encloses places without constructing buildings (sadly, these plans had to be postponed due to the coronavirus pandemic).
+This research has resulted in a new interpretation of London’s urban geographies, moving beyond the accepted view of the West End as the consumer city and the East as the city of poverty, and demonstrating that the informality of the street markets has been a powerful force in shaping representations of London and its people.
+Victoria’s book on this subject was published by Manchester University Press in September 2019, and in 2020 she developed a proposal for a series of events and pop-up exhibitions for the London Festival of Architecture, exploring street markets as a type of informal architecture that transforms and encloses places without constructing buildings (sadly, these plans had to be postponed due to the coronavirus pandemic).

 Victoria is interested in hearing from research degree applicants whose proposals lie in any of her areas of research interest.